jockmac22/javascript-dots/README.md

 #DOTS

+An animated collection of (semi)intelligent dots.
 A javascript prototyping example, written by Jocko MacGregor.

-__NOTE: There is a known issue with dots near the boundaries of each sector not acknowledging other dots during collision detection, which allow dots to pass through each other instead of bouncing.
-Until it's fixed, I will refer to it at the "Ghost Dot Feature".__
+The code in this repository generates an HTML5 canvas, and a random number of colored dots.
+The dots are assigned a random vector and will deflect off the boundaries of the canvas and other dots (if the collision detection is turned on).
+This exemplifies my ability to:
+- Generate lean, task specific Javascript
+- Engage the Javascript prototype structure as a class heirarchy
+- Employ complex algorithms relating to geometry, animation, collision detection
+- Minimize computations through intelligent object management
+- Query and manipulate the DOM in a structured, and code friendly manner

 Index
 -----